typelevel/typelevel.github.com/_posts/2013-12-12-towards-scalaz-2.md

 So.
 Given something, say a `List[A]`, we want to *Map* each element of the list to an element of a type that has a `Monoid` instance, and then we want to *Reduce* the list down to a single value.
-All together now...
+What is this?
+All together now..
 MapReduce!

 Unfortunately, Hadoop MapReduce by itself does not give you anything like a `List`.
 Fortunately, our good friends at [NICTA](http://www.nicta.com.au/) have developed